Your Dad will be happy because he will have your Mum for the rest of his life …

 …and your Mum will be happy to be home and with your Dad again

-How is it possible to go from the Government funding 28 hours of care per week, to the Government funding 4 days of Live In Care (i.e. our Caregiver is‘on hand’ for 96 hours)?
+How is it possible to go from the Government funding 28 hours of care per week, to the Government funding 4 days of Live In Care (i.e. our Live in Carer is‘on hand’ for 96 hours)?

 Consumers like Bob and Jane now have the right to:

-- choose what type of care best suits their needs, in this case, it is Live In Care;
+- choose what type of care best suits their needs, in their case, it was Live In Care;

-So once I explained this to Louise, she was able to negotiate for Bob and Jane’s Government funding to pay for 4 days of Live In Care from Daughterly Care, as this best suited the care needs of her parents.
+So once I explained this to Louise, she was able to negotiate with their Current Approved Provider for Bob and Jane’s Government funding to pay for 4 days of Live In Care provided by Daughterly Care, as this best suited the care needs of her parents.

 “I don’t know how we will afford the 3 days a week of Live In Care.”

 …Maybe your parents could borrow against their home to pay for the other 3 days, known as a reverse mortgage.

 …Maybe you and your siblings could pay the 3 days between you, that way interest would not be paid on a reverse mortgage, assuming you will inherit your parents’ home equally.